getopenmono/monodocs/tutorials/responding_to_touch.md

 These methods are triggered only if the touch are inside the *view rect*.
 Further, the [`TouchEvent`](../reference/mono_TouchEvent.html) reference they provide are converted to display coordinates for you.
 This means these are in pixels, and not raw touch values.

-If wish or need to, you can overload the original responder methods from *TouchResponder*.
+If you wish or need to, you can overload the original responder methods from *TouchResponder*.
 These will be triggered on all touches.

 ### The simple slider